Brad Meester

 Bradley Ryan Meester (born March 23, 1977) is an American former professional football player who was a center for the Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the Northern Iowa Panthers and was selected by the Jaguars in the second round of the 2000 NFL draft.

 Early life

 Meester attended Aplington–Parkersburg High School in Parkersburg, Iowa, and was a good student and a letterman in football, basketball, baseball, and track & field.
 He was the South Butler FFA Chapter President.
 Meester graduated from Aplington–Parkersburg in 1995 with a 3.80 grade point average.

 College career

 At Northern Iowa, Meester was a four-year starter at center and a three-time All-Gateway Conference first-team selection.
 He was named to the Division I-AA Associated Press and Coaches All-America team as a senior.
 He also made the 1999 GTE Academic All-America team.

-Also an outstanding student, Meester graduated with a degree in business management and 3.76 GPA.
+Along with his athletic accomplishments, Meester proved himself to be an outstanding student, graduating with a degree in business management with a 3.76 GPA.